jonboydell/api-blueprint-server/README.md

 Once proxies are working you can specify a router 'proxy' that will be executed rather than simply playing back a selected response.
 You could use the proxy to actually implement your backend code whilst still having access to the validation provided by the mock server.

-Great vision, but what actually works at the moment?
----
-Request validation against the "schema" specified in the APIB file (for the request).

 What doesn't work?
 ---
 Proxying requests to a matching endpoint if it exists.